A GENUINELY REVOLUTIONARY MOVEMENT WILL NOT HAVE A "BIG LEADER," AND HERE'S WHY

 This is why we lost BIG LEADERS to assassination even when they were not explicitly revolutionary but simply effective in bringing millions of people together for widely shared goals the ruling class opposed, such as ending the Cold War (JFK), abolishing Jim Crow AND ending the Vietnam War (Martin Luther King, Jr., who towards the end of his life saw class, not race, as the dividing line) and uniting people of ALL races against racial discrimination (Malcolm X did this near the end of his life when, for example, he gave a speech to the virtually all white student body of Dartmouth College [I was in the audience] and received a standing ovation.)

-Our genuinely revolutionary movement will thus never have a genuinely revolutionary BIG LEADER.
+Our genuinely revolutionary movement will thus never have a genuinely and lasting revolutionary BIG LEADER.
 We need to understand that the only "BIG LEADERS" we are likely to see will be ones that the ruling class wants us to have: mis-leaders.

 We are going to have to use our own brains to provide ourselves, on the local level, the leadership we need.
 Everybody can help do this in one way or another.

 Here is how everybody can provide some of the leadership we need.
+And here are some concrete suggestions for what you can do.